 - A real live optician afterward, to make adjustments for you.
 (Maybe you don’t mind your frames sitting a little crookedly.
 But often, even a slight adjustment of where the lenses sit in front of your eyes can lead to better vision.
 And unnecessary pressure at your temples from a bad fit can lead to headaches, too.)

-At our online store, we do our best to ensure these conditions are met.
+We do our best to ensure these conditions are met.
 We do not accept expired prescriptions (over two years old) – we prefer that you fax or email a photo of the prescription you received from your doctor.
 (Or, if you are a patient of ours already, we can simply access your records.)

 Once you enter your prescription and PD, we have an in-store pick-up for the glasses to ensure they are adjusted correctly.
 “But wait,” you might ask, “Doesn’t that kind of defeat the purpose of online shopping?”